 Most people know Field and House crickets.
-Field crickets are dark to black in color.
+Field crickets are brown and in some cases, black in color.
 House crickets look the same but are much lighter.
 They are normally tan to light brown.

 Both species will live in and around the home.
 Both develop the same way.